 I personally use an app called Morpholio.
 There is a free and a paid version.
 I just use the free one which allows you to save 6 designs saved within the app.
 I have no affiliation with them it is just what I like to use.
+Since writing this blog they have limited some of the capabilities of the free version.
+But it is still good to use.
 A few others I have seen recommended but haven’t used myself:

 Don’t forget this is just a step in the design process and can never replace the advice and help a professional Interior Designer/Stylist can provide but it can definitely help you create that magical space you’re after!

 House Bed: @thewoodhouseinteriors